blazium-engine/blazium-docs/getting_started/introduction/learning_new_features.rst

 Learning with the community
 ---------------------------

-Godot has a growing community of users.
+Blazium has a growing community of users.
 If you're stuck on a problem or need help to better understand how to achieve something, you can ask other users for help on one of the many `active communities <https://godotengine.org/community>`_.